 As we head into summer and the season of family reunions and gatherings, many of you may be looking to take a group photo and want some photography tips.

 I just returned from our reunion in Southern Utah and wanted to share the photography tips I learned while taking our group photos.

-DOs for Your Large Group Photo:
+DOs for Your Large Group Photos

-Do bring along your tripod and a handheld remote
+Do bring along your tripod and a handheld remote to group photo

 You can take the photos one after another, rather than running back and forth and trying to time it just right.
 A tripod also gives everyone a central place to look.

-Do use a wide-angle lens for your group photo.
+Do use a wide-angle lens for your group photo

 Next, consider a wide-angle lens.
 This will make it easier to fit everyone in the shot without having to place your tripod too far away.

 Do scope out a location ahead of time and bring props like chairs or stools for level changes.

 There’s already a lot going on with that many faces in the photo.
 A vast open landscape like a field or a meadow with no houses or buildings in the background is great.

 For our family shot the sun had just set behind the mountain in front of us, which left us with nice open shade and indirect light as we faced the setting sun.

 Sometimes it’s also great to place the group in their context, like a sports team on the field, hikers in the mountains, or in our case, the red mountains of Southern Utah symbolized home to us all, since that is where most of my family was raised.

 This will prevent your group from squinting into the sun.
 You can avoid those crazy shadows under the eyes and nose by not shooting when the sun is overhead.

-Do set your aperture at f8 or higher for a large group photo.
+Do set your aperture at f8 or higher for a large group photo

-Do take multiple shots.
+Do take multiple shots for group photos

 It’s nice to have a variety of shots to choose from to find the best head or set of non-wandering eyes to use for the final image.

-Do have everyone wear solid colors.
+Do have everyone wear solid colors

 This will help make sure the attention is drawn to the faces, not the clothing.

-Do make sure every head is showing.
+Do make sure every head is showing in group photos

 Tell them, “If you can’t see me, I can’t see you!”
 And make sure complete heads are showing, not just eyes.

-Do group people according to families and/or couples into small groups.
+Do group people according to families and/or couples into small groups

 Make sure everyone is standing near his or her family members.
 This makes it easier for Grandma to show off her posterity in family groupings, rather than trying to find who belongs to whom.

 Do remember to shoot some close ups too!